-“Madison is my first child to start university.
+“Madison was my first child to start university.
 People might not realise it can also be a very daunting experience for the parent,” says Sharon.

-VU’s First Year Model is alleviating those fears for first-year students and their families, setting them up for future success.
+VU’s Block Model is alleviating those fears for first-year students and their families, setting them up for future success.

-“The First Year Model ensures Madison will receive one-on-one attention from teaching staff and the support from her classmates,” says Sharon.
-“If Madison finds her first year of uni relatively stress free, she will be more inclined to succeed and gain more satisfaction from her studies.”
+“The Block Model ensured Madison received one-on-one attention from teaching staff and the support from her classmates,” says Sharon.
+“I knew that if Madison found her first year of uni relatively stress free, she would be more inclined to succeed and gain more satisfaction from her studies.”

 Through the globally-successful ‘block mode’ learning structure, students complete one subject at a time before moving on to the next – all in a smaller, workshop-style class setting.
 And with a focus on hands-on learning and gaining skills for the workforce, students become more confident and attractive to employers.

-Bachelor of Exercise Science (Clinical Practice) student Madison is just excited for her studies to begin now.
+Bachelor of Exercise Science (Clinical Practice) student Madison says:

-“First Year Model seems like a great idea to help first year students adjust to uni life,” she says.
-“I’ve told my friends [attending other unis] about it and they think it will be so beneficial – they actually sounded a bit jealous!”
+“VU's Block Model is a great idea to help first year students adjust to uni life,” she says.
+“I’ve told my friends [attending other unis] about it and they actually sounded a bit jealous!”

 Madison Soutar (right) with her mother, Sharon Walker (left).